gc-ed/Junior-Hacker-Test-VPN/game_design.md

 You have found out that some accounting company's files have been uploaded to this server.
 And you have a ZIP file with a promising name in your hands, but unfortunately, it is password-protected!

 The master advised you that a password cracking tool called `fcrackzip` was installed on his Kali machine.
 Find out how you could break the password and reveal the content of the ZIP.
+Use `man fcrackzip` rather than `fcrackzip -h` for instructions on the tool usage.

 The flag is the password to the ZIP.